Rob Roberge: Life

 He's a core faculty member at UCR/Palm Desert's MFA and has taught at several colleges and universities including University of California, Riverside; Antioch Los Angeles; and the UCLA Extension Writers’ Program, where he received the Outstanding Instructor Award in Creative Writing in 2003.
-He's a frequent guest writer and lecturer and has judged, among others, the Red Hen Story Prize and the University of Ohio/Athens PhD writing award.
+He's a frequent guest writer, lecturer, and has judged, among others, the Red Hen Story Prize and the University of Ohio/Athens PhD writing award.
 Currently, he serves as the advisor for the PEN Mark program.
-Roberge has volunteered for a number of organizations, including 826 LA, various after school arts programs in Long Beach, CA, and Jail Guitar Doors.
-He plays guitar and sings with the LA bands The Danbury Shakes, The Violet Rays and the Urinals.
+Roberge has volunteered for a number of organizations, including 826 LA, various after-school arts programs in Long Beach, CA, and Jail Guitar Doors.
+He plays guitar and sings with the LA bands The Danbury Shakes, The Violet Rays, and the Urinals.